DevynKore/DevynKore/README.md

 - @DevynKore
-- Coding to sell
-- Selling to code
+  coding to sell, selling to code

 <!---